sroycode/zapdos/README.md

 ## What is it

-This is a search engine that sets up a local search from OSM data
+This is a completion engine that sets up a local search from OSM data.
+Other geocoding functionality is in the works.

+This is intended to be a drop-in replacement for the project `https://github.com/komoot/photon`.
+The endpoint `_query/api/v1/photon/{profile}` is the currently available photon-compatible endpoint.

 Supports rudimentary replication.
 All write queries go to master, read queries are on slave.

 For replication , the service listens to two ports , you can expose the main port to public, the second port is for communication between servers.
 See README.REPLICATION.md for details.

-This is intended to be a drop-in replacement for the project `https://github.com/komoot/photon` The endpoint `_query/api/v1/photon/{profile}` is the currently available photon-compatible endpoint.

 ## Run using Docker